 Required of all Educational Administration students seeking credential.
 Students must complete CalAPA Cycle 2: Facilitating Communities of Practice with a passing score before program completion.
 The student will not receive course credit until they receive a passing score on CalAPA Cycle 2.
-May not be repeated for degree credit.

 Co-requisite EDUC 634B or EDUC 679B.